 Just keep in mind that it's a stripped-down version of Android aimed at more capable smart hardware, rather than simple ones, like light bulbs.

 The thing is, Android Things, the operating system, isn't exactly new.
 It's a new name.
 Last year, Google announced Brillo, an Android-based OS for smart devices and IoT gadgets, but it hasn't done much with the OS since then.
 Android Things is a rebranding of Brillo.
 It's also an update that allows development to be accomplished with “the same developer tools as standard Android", whereas Brillo didn't offer that.

 Brillo didn't catch on because developers likely found it difficult to jump in and work on a new product.
 Now, because they have access to the same familiar tools, the hope is they can quickly get up to speed.

 Google released the first SDK preview of Android Things in 2016.
 Then, in May 2018, Google announced that Android Things hit its official 1.0 release, which means we are getting closer to devices being made available with Android Things on board.

 When will the first Android Things devices arrive?

 Google said the first devices include speakers from LG and iHome, as well as smart displays from LG, Lenovo, and JBL.
 They'll launch over the next several months in 2018.

 Anything else you should know?

 Also, Android Things devices will be able to integrate with Android and iOS devices through Weave, a communications system that Google launched alongside Brillo.
-That protocol will also allow Android Things devices to have access to Google Assistant, which you can read about from here.
+That protocol will also enable Android Things devices to have access to Google Assistant.